Logo

 • Insightful leadership board to receive live event updates on top performers and other crucial aspects.

-Create a compelling webpage for your event.
-Log onto Mercer| Mettl’s hackathon platform and enter all pertinent information about your hackathon.
+• Creating a compelling webpage for the event: Log onto Mercer | Mettl’s hackathon platform and enter all pertinent information about the hackathon.
 Put forth the requirements by defining challenges, central themes, participation, guidelines and prizes across a single dashboard.
-Your event is ready to be launched.
+Through these steps, the event is ready to be launched.

-Mercer | Mettl’s hackathon toolkit is handy for marketing support, community reach outs, social media and email campaigns to drive registrations and increase engagement.
-Promote your hackathon using Mettl's dedicated marketing SPOC.
+• Mercer | Mettl’s hackathon toolkit is handy for marketing support, community reach outs, social media and email campaigns to drive registrations and increase engagement.
+Using Mercer | Mettl's dedicated marketing SPOC, promoting a hackathon becomes easier.

-With top-of-the-line features that help businesses grow, Mercer | Mettl’s Xathon is a surefire way to conduct campus and corporate hackathons.
-Mercer | Mettl’s decades-old expertise, holistic view and analytical rigor make Xathon a product that has been preferred and valued by some of the most renowned organizations- JP Morgan, Microsoft, Amazon and Accenture, to name a few.
+With top-of-the-line features that help businesses grow, Mercer | Mettl’s Xathon helps conduct campus and corporate hackathons.
+Mercer | Mettl’s decades-old expertise, holistic view and analytical rigor makes Xathon a product that has been preferred and valued by some of the most renowned organizations- JP Morgan, Microsoft, Amazon and Accenture, to name a few.

-With Mercer | Mettl’s Xathon, you can get closer to your objectives with thorough assistance from subject matter experts who will help define problem statements in tune with your goals, business, themes and help finalize solutions.
-In addition, our 24×7 support team helps ensure seamless process execution to make your event a success.
+With Mercer | Mettl’s Xathon, one can get closer to their objectives with thorough assistance from subject matter experts who help define problem statements that align with the goals, business, and themes and help finalize solutions.
+In addition, the 24X7 support team ensures seamless process execution to make the event successful.

-Originally published April 22 2022, Updated April 22 2022
+Originally published April 22 2022, Updated March 23 2024

 Written by